drounce/PyGEM/README.md

 All python code are written using a maximum line length of 120 characters to improve readability particularly with respect to longer equations that were difficult to read with the PEP-8 suggestion of 80 characters.

+(Add model user manual or link to model user manual here) Things to include in user manual:
+- Prior to running the script, need to know the keys associated with the GCM netcdf files Therefore, it is recommended to open the netcdf file in your own python environment and determine the names that are used for the (1) variable of interest, (2) latitude, (3) longitude, (4) time
+- NetCDF4 automatically "unpacks" the netcdf file, i.e., it automatically applies the scaling_factor and add_offset such that the user is left with the raw product.
+It's good practice to double check that this has been done properly by comparing the two when you first download the data such that you know you are working with the correct data.

 ========== MODEL RUN DETAILS ================================================
 The model is run through a series of steps:
   > Step 01: Region/Glaciers Selection